MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

   > - The notes rich-text editor is available only for Unified Interface and not for web client.
   > - If you create a note with the rich-text editor formatting in Unified Interface, and when you see the note in Web Client, the note is displayed to you with HTML syntax.

-#### **Identify the activities with icons along with time stamp**
+#### **Identify the activities, notes, and posts with icons along with time stamp**
-The timeline shows a simple icon before the activity making it easy for you to identify the type of activity.
+The timeline shows a simple icon before the activity, post, note, and custom entity making it easy for you to identify the type.

 Also, you can view the timestamp at all times.
-Activities that were created or updated today will reflect only the time and created or updated on other days will reflect the date and time.
+Activities, posts, and notes that were created or updated today will reflect only the time and created or updated on other days will reflect the date and time.

   ![Timeline activity icons](../customer-service/media/activity-icons.png "Timeline activity icons")

 #### **Access command bar to perform actions**
-When you hover the cursor on or expand an activity, the command bar appears with the options specific to the activity, such as marking an activity complete, assigning it to others, adding it to a queue, converting it to a case, liking a post, replying to a post, editing a note, or deleting the activity.
+When you hover the cursor on or expand an activity, post, and note, the command bar appears with the options specific to the activity, such as marking an activity complete, assigning it to others, adding it to a queue, converting it to a case, liking a post, replying to a post, editing a note, or deleting the activity.

   ![Timeline command bar options](../customer-service/media/timeline-options1.png "Timeline command bar options")
   ![Timeline command bar options](../customer-service/media/timeline-options2.png "Timeline command bar options")
   ![Timeline command bar options](../customer-service/media/timeline-options3.png "Timeline command bar options")
   ![Timeline command bar options](../customer-service/media/timeline-options4.png "Timeline command bar options")

-#### **Filter activities on the timeline**
+#### **Filter activities, posts, and notes on the timeline**
-Quickly filter the activities with multiple filter options to see what matters to you.
-The filter is available for the activity types that are present in timeline.
-That is, in the image shown, all are activity types are present in the timeline so the filter displays the activity types and the count of those activity types.
+Quickly filter the activities, posts, and notes with multiple filter options to see what matters to you.
+The filter is available for the activities, posts, notes, and custom entities that are present in timeline.
+The timeline filters and displays the records and the count of those records that are present in the timeline.

 When you select the filter icon, you can see the **Filter by** menu where you can filter the items based on the following categories.